dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

           export_as: table
 ```

-When this Saved Query is run, we'll build a cache table in the user's data warehouse in a dedicated `dbt_sl_cache` schema.
-You can set up a job to run an Saved Query in dbt cloud.
-For step-by-step instructions [refer to this guide](/docs/use-dbt-semantic-layer/exports).
-Your cache will be refreshed on the same schedule as the Saved Query job.
+When you run a saved query:
+- The dbt Semantic Layer builds a cache table in the your data platform in a dedicated `dbt_sl_cache` schema.
+- Use [exports to set up a job](/docs/use-dbt-semantic-layer/exports) to run a saved query dbt Cloud.
+- The cache refreshes (or rebuilds) on the same schedule as the saved query job.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/cache-creation-flow.jpg" width="70%" title="Create cache flow" />

-### Manage cache invalidation, eviction, and writing
+## Cache management

-We use the metadata from your dbt model runs to smartly manage cache invalidation.
-When you kick off a dbt job, we’ll keep track of when the model last ran and check the freshness of the metrics upstream of your cache.
-When an upstream model has data in it that was created after the cache was created, we will invalidate the cache.
-This means queries will not use the cache, and will instead query directly from the source data.
-Stale cache tables will be periodically dropped.
-We’ll write a new cache the next time your Saved Query runs.
+dbt Cloud uses the metadata from your dbt model runs to intelligently manage cache invalidation.
+When you start a dbt job, it keeps track of the last model runtime and checks the freshness of the metrics upstream of your cache.

+If an upstream model has data in it that was created after the cache was created, dbt Cloud invalidates the cache.
+This means queries won't use outdated case and will instead query directly from the source data.
+Stale, outdated cache tables are periodically dropped and dbt Cloud will write a new cache the next time your saved query runs.